 The above series are all based on the subject of the archives, which are all stored on paper.
 Those below are based on the storage medium.

-For the genealogical hunt, Series E (highlighted in a nice shade of pale lavender) is the starting point, for it contains the parish and civil registers, and the military conscription lists, as well as the archives of titled families.
-Many, many other series may be useful, such as Series B if an ancestor went to court, Series U if an ancestor was a judge or lawyer, Series T if an ancestor was a professor or teacher or school inspector.
+For the genealogical hunt, Series E (highlighted in a nice shade of pale lavender) is the starting point, for it contains the parish and civil registers, and the notarial records, as well as the archives of titled families.
+Many, many other series may be useful, such as Series B if an ancestor went to court, Series U if an ancestor were a judge or lawyer, Series T if an ancestor were a professor or teacher or school inspector.

 ©2009 Anne Morddel

 Read all of our posts about Departmental Archives here.